Embroidermodder/libembroidery/README.md

 currently creates a blank image.
 Previously the Hilbert curve test managed to create a correctly rendered version.

+#### Binary download

+We need a current `embroider` command line program download, so people can update without building.

 #### Identify the meaning of these TODO items

 * Saving CSV/SVG (rt) + CSV read/write UNKNOWN interpreted as COLOR bug #179